 In 1994, I moved in (shacked up, co-habitated) with my s/o, Jeanette.
 All of a sudden, there were more responsibilities.
 I couldn’t slag off on the bills.
 I couldn’t miss the electricity payment for a month.
 I had to have a steady income.

-The problem was, I didn't have one.
-I was still mainly self-employed, still doing resumes, essays, term papers (typing) and the very rare graphic design gig or menu design for a restaurant, and I also worked part time temp jobs while still attending UBC, and then the dreaded sell-off occurred.
+The problem was, I didn’t have one.
+I was still mainly self-employed, still doing resumes, essays, term papers (typing) and the very rare graphic design gig or menu design for a restaurant, and I also worked part time temp jobs while still attending UBC.
+But it was not enough. the dreaded sell-off occurred.
 I sold my cool mountain bike to pay bills.
 I sold my espresso machine (!!!!) to pay bills.
 I sold my Nikon camera to pay bills (!!!!!!).
-And when I ran out of things to sell during the "tough times", I started to sink pretty low.
+And when I ran out of things to sell during the “tough times”, I started to sink pretty low.
 Lower than low.

 It’s a damned good thing Jeanette loves me.

 She managed to pick up in the slack when I didn’t have any money.
 It even got so bad, she was “lending” me money… money neither of us kept track of at all… her through generosity, me through greed and self pity.
 And I started to develop this “face”.
 This persona.
 It was 1994, 1995.
 And then the Internet came along.